 - Introductions (if necessary): Name, Ethnic Background, where is home now, how you found the course. - Warm-Up Question: What's one thing you've changed your opinion on?
 The more dramatic, the better! - Entry Question: Can you think of a time someone changed their opinion of you?
-Was it for some reason of their own or something genuinely about you?
+Was it for some reason on their own or something genuinely about you?
 Was it for better or worse?

 Thanks, everyone, for sharing these experiences.
 Perceptions and opinions change often!
 It's only natural.
-A lot of life and work is about asking people to change their opinion (e.g., buy this instead of that, come to this event instead of staying home in your sweats to watch Netflix, etc.).
+Much of the world expends energy trying to compel people to change their opinion (e.g., buy this instead of that, come to this event instead of staying home in your sweats to watch Netflix, etc.).
 But when it's an opinion about a person or a group of people, there's more at stake.
 The reason why an opinion changes can matter as much as the result.
 Today we'll see how the broader (white) American opinion of Asians and Asian Americans shifted in a dramatic, unexpected, and double-edged way.